state-of-the-art/qt6-docker/README.md

 ## How to use

-The images are not containing the dev libraries, so if the project needs some of such dependencies
-- you can build a new image on top of the base one or install the deps dynamically during the build.
+The images are not containing the dev libraries, so if the project needs some of such dependencies, you can build a new image on top of the base one or install the deps dynamically during the build.

 In case you want to build in user dir - create it mount as `-v "${PWD}/build:/home/user/build:rw"`.